sfschen/velocileptors/README.md

 than all of the velocity statistics individually) a _reduced set_ of parameters is available:

-(1) b1, b2, bs:  the bias parameters up to quadratic order
+(1) b1, b2, bs, b3:  the bias parameters up to cubic order

 (2) alpha0, alpha2, alpha4: counter terms for ell=0, 2 and 4.